- How We Can Help

 There are other important sources of help on this campus.
 Many Cortland faculty have served on SUNY-level review committees and several have served on federal agency review panels.
 Each department has at least one experienced researcher and proposal writer who is willing to provide a critique of a colleague’s proposal.
-The Faculty Development Center will also organize a Quality Circle Review to evaluate proposals prior to submission.
+The Research and Sponsored Programs Office will also organize a Quality Circle Review to evaluate proposals prior to submission.
+RSPO QCR Information

 The College Research Committee (CRC) is composed of faculty from all areas who are committed to the enhancement of research on this campus, and any one of them should be considered a resource person.
 All federally-funded research projects are matters of public information, and you may come to RSPO and review these successful proposals to see what “works” with a specific funding agency.

 Both the RSPO Assistant Vice President and the RSPO Associate Director have extensive experience in the preparation of grants and are eager to help, especially in the areas of proposal organization, evaluation, and budget preparation.

 In many cases, particularly among federal agencies, preliminary inquiries are essential.
 Our experience has been that most sponsors will provide useful information and considerable guidance during the preparation phase of your proposal.
 They can share detailed review proceedings, scoring rubrics, backgrounds of readers and forward copies of successful proposals.